herawenn/Remote-Access/README.md

 -   `colorama`: For colored terminal output.
 -   `tqdm`: For progress bars.
 -   `pyfiglet`: For ASCII art fonts.
--   `netcat`: For listening purposes
+-   `netcat`: For a listener to discover new connections
+-   `pyinstaller`: For compiling the script to an executable

 To install the required packages, run: